whatnick/json-rpc-python3/README.md

 ## Installation

-To install, simply: `pip install rdoclient`
+To install, simply: `pip install rdoclient-py3`

+The base RDO implementation only requires the [requests](http://docs.python-requests.org/en/latest/) library: `pip install requests`.
+However, this package (**rdoclient-py3**) requires additional dependencies:

-Requires the [requests] (http://docs.python-requests.org/en/latest/): `pip install requests`
+`pip install -r requirements`

+## Tests

+### Secure an API key and run the tests

+Note that to run the accompanying tests the API_KEY fields must be given authentic values.
+Get an API key from [here](https://api.random.org/api-keys/beta).
+Run tests like so:

+`py.test test_rdoclient.py`

 ## Usage